spine/spine/site/site.md

 * *lib/spine.route.js* - module for adding route support to Spine

 Any questions, just ask on the [Google Group](https://groups.google.com/forum/?hl=en#!forum/spinejs).
 Found a bug?
 Open a [ticket on GitHub](https://github.com/maccman/spine/issues).

+Spine has a full Jasmine test suite - you can run it from inside the browser [here](test/index.html).

 #FAQ